Hand Foot and Mouth Disease (HFM)

 drowsiness.
 The rash usually is red, with a feeling of heat and throbbing.

 mouth is dry, with thirst for long cold drinks.
-The person may be very grumpy,
+The child may be very grumpy,

 feel worse from motion, and dislike being interfered with in any way.